 The blogs I have written feature various people I have met and things I have done and seen in the relationship of over 60 years I have had with the Ultimate Human Race.
-Initially I left all of these in the order I originally wrote them but after that I arranged them into various categories that might be of interest to the reader and these categories are listed in the menu.
-In the photo collage above I show a few of the activities I have enjoyed in my world of road running over the years.
+Initially I left all of these in the order I originally wrote them but after that I arranged them into various categories that might be of interest to the reader and these categories were listed in the menu.
+On reflection it occurred to me that it would probably make far more interesting reading if the original order in which I had written the stories was in fact the way I should leave it so, as a result, I have changed it back to the original way in which I showed it so that the reader gets variety in the stories as they share with me my love of this great event.
+It might appear that my stories are jumbled but that is not the intention at all. they are simply set out in the way in which I hope makes it more interesting for the reader

 People might wonder what gives me the right to write about or talk about the Comrades Marathon, that amazing event that takes place in June every year, although 2020 saw it cancelled because of a global pandemic, only the second time in the history of the race that this has happened, the first time from 1941 to 1945 because of World War 2.
 Allow me to briefly explain my credentials.